-(refer to notes 5(a),20(a) and 33(a) to the consolidated financial statements)
+(refer to notes 5(a), 20(a) and 33(a) to the consolidated financial statements)

-As at 31 December 2021, the Group had trade receivables with a gross carrying amount of HK\$72,155,000, against which an allowance for expected credit loss ("ECL") of HK\$274,000 was made.
+As at 31 December 2023, the Group had trade receivables with a gross carrying amount of HK\$62,659,000, against which an allowance for expected credit loss ("ECL") of HK\$307,000 was made.
 The Group has assessed impairment for trade receivables based on ECL model under HKFRS 9 Financial Instruments ("HKFRS 9").

 Assessing ECL on trade receivables is a subjective area as it requires application of judgment and uses of estimates.
-To determine whether impairment provision is required, management considers a wide range of factors such as the creditworthiness, the past collection history of customers, significant financial difficulties of customers and default or significant delay in payment according to the contract terms.
+To determine whether impairment provision is required, management considers a wide range of factors such as the creditworthiness, the past collection history of each customer, the probability of insolvency or significant financial difficulties of the customer and default or significant delay in payment according to the contract terms.
 Management is also required to consider forward looking information with reference to market and economic conditions that may affect the ability of customers to settle trade receivables.

-We identified impairment assessment of trade receivables as a key audit matter due to the significance of balance of trade receivables to the consolidated financial statements as a whole and that significant amount of management judgment and estimation being required in determining the ECL allowance.
+We identified impairment assessment of trade receivables as a key audit matter due to the significance of balance of trade receivables to the consolidated financial statements as a whole and that significant amount of management judgment and estimation was involved in determining the ECL allowance.